duetds/date-picker/README.md

 - Providing support for extending the languages from outside in addition to the provided English, Finnish and Swedish.
 - Providing support for US and other date formats.
 - Making it possible to pass in your own input component.
-- Switching to Shadow DOM once we have support for external components.

 ## License